dcs-soni/stash-it/README.md

    CHROMA_PORT=your_chroma_port
    ```

-4. **Run the Application**:
-   - Start the backend server:
+5. **Connect MongoDB database and start ChromaDB using Docker**:
+   - Ensure you have Docker installed.
+Then, run the following commands:
+   - Pull ChromaDB Docker Image (If not already pulled)
      ```bash
-     cd server
-     npm run dev
+     docker pull chromadb/chroma
      ```
-   - Start the frontend:
+   - Run ChromaDB Container
      ```bash
-     cd client
-     npm run dev
+     docker run -p 8000:8000 chromadb/chroma
      ```

+6. **Start the Application**:
+   - Since concurrently is installed, you can start both frontend and backend from the root folder:
+     ```bash
+     npm run start
+     ```

-5. **Access the Application**:
+7. **Access the application**:
-   Open your browser and navigate to `http://localhost:3000` to start using Stash It!
+   Open your browser and navigate to `http://localhost:5173` to start using Stash It!

 ## Usage 📖
 - **Sign Up**: Create a new account to start storing your content.